Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 To qualify as a plaintiff for an AFFF lawsuit, our law firm requires that you meet two basic criteria:

-- Exposure to PFAS: prospective plaintiffs must be able to show that they used or were otherwise exposed to firefighting foam regularly over a prolonged time.
+- Exposure to PFAS: Prospective plaintiffs must demonstrate that they regularly used or were otherwise exposed to firefighting foam over a prolonged period.
 If you regularly used AFFF as part of your job (e.g., firefighter, airport maintenance crew, factory worker, etc.) you should be able to satisfy this requirement without any issue.

 Other law firms may have different criteria to review your potential AFFF lawsuit.